bcnubes/aardvarkbark-development/content/info/colorful-trucks.md

 thumbnail = "/imgs/colorful-trucks-800-1.jpg"

 +++
-Our trucks are colorful because...
+Our trucks are colorful because of..